scverse/rapids_singlecell/README.md

 ## Requirements

 To run the code in this repository you need a conda environment with rapids and scanpy installed.
-To use the full functionality of this repo please use `rapids-22.08`.
+To use the full functionality of this repo please use `rapids-22.10` or `rapids-22.12`.
 You also need an Nvidia GPU.

-At moment there are some bugs with louvain clustering in the newer rapids versions.

 ```
 conda create -n rapids_singelcell -f conda/rapids_singecell.yml